-As Macau's economy continues to expand with the support of the Central Government, we shall continue to focus on Corporate Banking business, including trade finance, commercial lending, mortgage finance, project finance as well as RMB Cross-border Business.
-At the same time, we will continue to work in close collaboration with our branches in Hong Kong and overseas as well as the branches of our parent bank in the Mainland to provide an efficient and quality service to all onshore and offshore customers.
+With the support of the PRC Central Government, we expect Macau's economy will remain prosperous though there was an economic slowdown in the second half of 2014.
+In 2015, we shall continue to focus on corporate banking business, including trade finance, commercial lending, mortgage finance as well as RMB related cross-border business, etc. At the same time, we will continue to work in close collaboration with our head office in Hong Kong and overseas branches as well as our parent bank, China CITIC Bank in the Mainland to provide efficient and quality service to all onshore and offshore customers.